 Students who have demonstrated talent, are committed to developing their writing, are able to look objectively at their work, and are willing to use criticism in a discriminating manner are encouraged to apply.
 Admission is based primarily on the quality and promise exhibited in the application manuscript.
 An undergraduate degree is not required for admission to the Residency-Only option.
-Please complete the simplified Residency-Only Application.
-Do not use the MFA application.
+To apply online, choose the "Non-Degree Seeking" status, then choose "MFA in Creative Writing" as the program/major.